 We found 6 urologists who accept Humana HMO Open Access Copay 80/2000 near Olympia Fields, IL.

-Clinical interests: Prostate Problems, Erectile Dysfunction, Urologic Cancer, Urinary Stones, Minimally Invasive ...
+Clinical interests: Prostate Problems, Erectile Dysfunction, Urologic Cancer, Stress Urinary Incontinence, Urinary ...
 (Read more)

-Dr. Rajesh Patel is a medical specialist in urology (urinary tract disease).
+Dr. Venkata Uppuluri is a specialist in urology (urinary tract disease).
+He works in Homewood, IL, Olympia Fields, IL, and Chicago Heights, IL.
+Dr. Uppuluri is conversant in Telugu.
 He is affiliated with Franciscan Alliance.
-Dr. Patel accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 New patients are welcome to contact his office for an appointment.
-Dr. Patel studied medicine at Albany Medical College.

 Conditions / Treatments

 Medicare Patient Age